danielg0/fyp/report.md

 $$\sqrt { \sum_{i=1}^n (a_i - b_i)^2 }$$

 To identify the phases of the program from the BBVs, we want to find groups of points in our space that are close together, and so have similar program behaviour.
 This is a clustering problem which can be solved using algorithms from the field of machine learning.
-The original implementation, [@fixme], used $k$-means clustering, whereas [@fixme] proposed using multinomial clustering instead.
+The original implementation, [@simpoint1], used $k$-means clustering, whereas [@simpoint-clustering] proposed using multinomial clustering instead.
 These are briefly discussed below.

 ### Clustering